ENOB Investors Have Opportunity to Lead Enochian Biosciences, Inc. Securities Fraud Lawsuit

-BENSALEM, Pa., Aug.
-11, 2022 /PRNewswire/ -- Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Enochian Biosciences, Inc. ("Enochian" or the "Company") (NASDAQ: ENOB).
+LOS ANGELES, Aug.
+17, 2022 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Enochian Biosciences, Inc. ("Enochian" or the "Company") (NASDAQ: ENOB).

 Class Period: January 17, 2018 – June 27, 2022